bids-standard/bids-specification/src/04-modality-specific-files/03-electroencephalography.md

 manufacturer specific data files in the sidecar JSON file.
 Other relevant files MAY be included alongside the original EEG data in `/sourcedata`.

-Note that data can have different RecordingTypes; noncontinuous data can be discontinuous, i.e. having variable length segments or epoched, which implies
-identical length segments.
+Note the RecordingType, which depends on whether the data stream on disk is interrupted or not.
 Continuous data is by definition 1 segment without interruption.
+Epoched data consists of multiple segments that all have the same length (e.g., corresponding to trials) and that have gaps in between.
+Discontinuous data consists of multiple segments of different length, for example due to a pause in the acquisition.

 Note that for proper documentation of EEG recording metadata it is important to understand the difference between electrode and channel: An EEG electrode is